What’s in This Article

 Pay attention to where you change trains, especially on the London Overground.

-Some interchange stations, like Stratford, Highbury & Islington, and Whitechapel, have pink card readers on the platforms.
-If you are changing trains to avoid Zone 1, you must tap your card on the pink reader.
-This proves to the system that you took the long way around.
-If you forget to tap, you will be charged the higher Zone 1 fare.
+Pro tip: Some interchange stations, like Stratford, Highbury & Islington, and Whitechapel, have pink card readers on the platforms.
+If you change trains to avoid Zone 1, tap your card on the pink reader.
+This tells the system you took the outer route.
+If you skip the tap, you’ll pay the higher Zone 1 fare automatically.

-Download reliable apps like TfL Go or Citymapper for live service updates.
-Save an offline Tube map on your phone.
-Mobile signals drop frequently in the deep tunnels, although 4G and 5G connections are expanding across many platforms.
+Download TfL Go or Citymapper for live service updates.
+Both apps show real-time delays, alternative routes, and fare comparisons.
+Save an offline Tube map on your phone before you travel.
+Mobile signals drop frequently in deep Tube tunnels, though 4G and 5G connections now cover many platforms.

 Frequently Asked Questions